lakshgoel5/Socket_Programming/README.md

 4. **Configuration**: Each part has a `config.json` file with tunable parameters
 5. **Word Files**: Sample word files (`words.txt`, `words1.txt`, `words2.txt`) are provided

----

-## Acknowledgments

-- Course instructors and TAs for the assignment design
-- Mininet project for the network emulation platform
-- Python and C++ communities for excellent documentation

----

-**End of README**